Evan-Tyo/Blog/content/drafts/setting-up-gitlabs.md

 ---

 # Overview
-A page to document my process in setting up a GitLabs account, creating a Group, and creating a Project.\
+Documenting my process in setting up a GitLabs account, creating a Group, and creating a Project.\
-Includes information on Groups and Projects.
-Not meant to replace GitLabs documentation.
+Includes additional information on Groups and Projects.

 ---